pine64/pine64_updater/README.md

-# 🖥️ Install Options
+## 🖥️ Install Options

 - Download the newest Windows or Mac binaries from the [releases page here.](https://github.com/pine64/pine64_updater/releases)
-- Works for original Pinecil V1 sold by Pine64 before August 2022 and uses DFU for firmware.
+- Works for [original](https://wiki.pine64.org/wiki/Pinecil#Authenticity) Pinecil V1 sold by Pine64 before August 2022 and uses DFU for firmware.

+## 🔖 Notes
-- If you have Linux, try [PineFlash here](https://github.com/River-Mochi/PineFlash)
+- If you have Linux, try alternate [PineFlash here](https://github.com/River-Mochi/PineFlash)

-# 🔖 Notes
 - Does not work for any Pine64 Pinecils sold after Aug.
 1, 2022 because Pine64 switched to a new MCU chip that needs BLISP flasher.
-- Newer Pinecils require a different flasher because of the new BL706 MCU chip with BLE bluetooth.
-Pinecil V2 [BLISP flasher is here](https://github.com/pine64/blisp).
+- New Pinecils require [Blisp flasher here](https://github.com/pine64/blisp) because they have a BL706 MCU chip with BLE bluetooth.

-# 📖 References
+## 📖 References
-- [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil) has many details on V1/V2 with links to the [Live Community Chat channels](https://wiki.pine64.org/wiki/Pinecil#Live_Community_Chat).
-Firmware instructions are also on Pinecil Wiki.
+- [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil) has the Firmware instructions and many details on Pinecil.

-# Compilation instructions
+- Links to the live pinecil community [chat here](https://wiki.pine64.org/wiki/Pinecil#Live_Community_Chat).

+## :hammer_and_wrench: Compile instructions

 To be done...